Redsift/build-taxi-sift-guide/docs/Key-Ops.md

 ### nodes

 We are extending the `Messages mapper` node from the previous example.
-It now performs a join over `messages` and `msgdates` by using the `$hash` anchor.
+It now performs a join over `messages` and `msgDataWithIds` by using the `$hash` anchor.
 The `select` fields are used effectively as the two sides of the relationship you would expect after the `ON` operator in a regular SQL JOIN operation.
 The value `$hash` in each of them means select the entire key from each side and try to match it.

 When we have a match the `with` property in the arguments of the implementation function, will be populated.